How to EMERGENCY RELOAD an AR #Shorts

 What is an emergency reload on an AR-15?

-The Magpul BAD Lever (Battery Assist Device) allows the shooter to release the bolt using their trigger finger.
-This can significantly speed up the reload process compared to using the traditional thumb release.
+The Magpul BAD Lever (Battery Assist Device) allows the shooter to release the bolt using their trigger finger instead of the traditional thumb slap on the bolt release.
+This can significantly speed up the emergency reload process.

-What firearm is shown in the emergency reload tutorial?
+What firearm is shown in the video demonstrating the emergency reload?

-The video demonstrates the emergency reload technique on a Sig Sauer MCX Rattler, a compact AR-style rifle chambered in .300 Blackout.
+The video demonstrates the emergency reload technique on a Sig Sauer MCX Rattler, chambered in .300 Blackout, highlighting its use with aftermarket accessories like the Magpul BAD Lever.

 Related News